MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_09.md

 ## Description

-During the challenge which you enable External Identities, the Product Owner had a request to enable Google, Facebook or Microsoft (outlook) identities, but due to time constraints you agreed to complete this task in a future iteration.
+During a previous challenge, in which you enable External Identities, the Product Owner had a request to enable Google, Facebook or Microsoft (outlook) identities, but due to time constraints you agreed to complete this task in a future iteration.

 Now it’s the time to proceed by configuring one of the identities mentioned above.